 2. Raised hard bump on the skin

 3. Pain and tenderness in these areas.
 Pain gets worse upon touch and pressure.
-While walking it may feel as if one is walking on the stones
+While walking, it may feel as if one is walking on stones.

 Causes Behind Corn Formation

-The major cause of corn formation is excessive friction, rubbing or pressure on the skin.
+The main reason for corn formation is excessive friction, rubbing or pressure on the skin.
 Corns are actually formed out of a protective response to save the skin from the effects of excessive pressure and friction.

 Some of the predisposing factors for corns are:

-3. Long, continued standing or walking schedule for extended time periods
+3. Standing for long periods or walking for extended periods could cause corns

 4. Sports activities of some occupational work that puts pressure on the feet regularly